 The baseline for 2016 is 0, and End Target is 75.

-The 4 cases were referred to the public prosecutor in 2017: 2 cases by the DCNEC team (2 cases involving 11kg of rinho horn smuggling detected at the Wattay airport by the Customs, 1 case by DOFI (case of xxx detected and investigated in xxx provinces in dated…) and 2 cases reported by POFI is (1 case involving a chamois by POFI Hua and 1 case involving XXX detected and investigated)The new LENS2 PDO sub-indicator 2a: number of wildlife trafficking cases opened for investigation…”
+The 4 cases were referred to the public prosecutor in 2017: 2 cases by the DCNEC team (2 cases involving 11kg of rinho horn smuggling detected at the Wattay airport by the Customs, 1 case by DOFI (case of xxx detected and investigated in xxx provinces in dated…) and 2 cases reported by POFI is (1 case involving a chamois by POFI Hua and 1 case involving XXX detected and investigated).

+The new LENS2 PDO sub-indicator 2a: number of wildlife trafficking cases opened for investigation…”

 The baseline for 2016 is 0 and End of Project Target is 250.
 In 2017, 9 cases were opened for investigation: 7 cases opened for investigation by the 3 POFIs, 2 cases by DNCEC and 1 case by DOFI (this interim reporting will be in-depth revisited before the next LENS2 mission).